Studio1HQ/AI-sandbox/README.md

 - **Browser Use**:
   Takes natural language instructions to navigate websites and get datasets.
   _Example_:
-  > "Go to Hugging Face and search for `An-j96/SuperstoreData`, then go to the files tab and just download the `data.csv`."
+  > "Go to Hugging Face, search for An-j96/SuperstoreData and open its page, then navigate to the Files tab and download the data csv file."

   > "Go to google finance, search for Tesla and from that page, get their income statement for the past 4 years.
 Note: First switch to annual tab, then switch to a year's tab and extract its data.
 Output should be csv."

 - **Novita Model API**: